alanwatsonforster/glass/apxo/map.md

 Any number of first-generation sheets can be used at once.
 When arranged in an approximately square grid, twelve are 80 hexes wide by 75 hexes high (about 27 miles by 25 miles).
 Adding additional first-generation sheets to the implementation would be quite easy.

+The following are thumbnail images of the first-generation map sheets; click on them to see higher-resolution versions.

 <img src="../maps/map-sheet-A.png" width="20%"/>&nbsp;<img src="../maps/map-sheet-B.png" width="20%"/>&nbsp;<img src="../maps/map-sheet-C.png" width="20%"/>&nbsp;<img src="../maps/map-sheet-D.png" width="20%"/>

 <img src="../maps/map-sheet-E.png" width="20%"/>&nbsp;<img src="../maps/map-sheet-F.png" width="20%"/>&nbsp;<img src="../maps/map-sheet-G.png" width="20%"/>&nbsp;<img src="../maps/map-sheet-H.png" width="20%"/>